 Winter Bulbs: What a difference a week makes

-I’ve just taken my first walk around the garden since a week’s spell inside sitting in front of an open fire nursing a heavy cold.
+I’ve had just taken my first walk around the garden in early July after a week’s spell inside sitting in front of an open fire nursing a heavy cold.

 A week ago there was very little in flower but as the song goes “What a difference a week makes.”